kjfallon/data-extract-job-scheduler/README.md

   extracts from backend enterprise systems and then SFTP those extracts to remote internal or external integration partners.
 Data is compressed with gzip and then transferred over an encrypted channel to pre-defined remote systems using either public key or passphrase authentication.
 This service additionally listens to a [RabbitMQ](https://www.rabbitmq.com/)
-  AMQP exchange where the receipt of JSON Web Token ([JWT](https://en.wikipedia.org/wiki/JSON_Web_Token)) messages which are RS512 signed by an authorizing party will trigger on-demand data extract jobs.
+  AMQP exchange where the receipt of JSON Web Token ([JWT](https://en.wikipedia.org/wiki/JSON_Web_Token)) messages ([RS512](https://tools.ietf.org/html/rfc7518#section-3.3) signed and [AES256GCM](https://tools.ietf.org/html/rfc7518#section-4.7) encrypted) will trigger on-demand data extract jobs.
 In the use case this was designed for the remote integration partners have access to an API where they can POST data extract requests.
-This API in turn issues JWS messages over the AMQP event bus which are then serviced by this application.
+This API in turn issues JWE messages over the AMQP event bus which are then serviced by this application.
 This application is authored in Java using the [Spring Framework](https://spring.io/projects/spring-framework).

 ![Diagram](extract_publisher_diagram.png)

-  On each job completion an AMQP notification status message will be sent to the Exchange you specify in the property file.
-In addition, email notfications on either/both success/failure may sent as specified in the application property file.
+  On each job completion an AMQP event notice message will be sent to the Exchange you specify in the property file.
+In addition, email notifications on either/both success/failure may sent as specified in the application property file.
+[Logback](https://logback.qos.ch/) is used to create a local application log file as well as log audit events directly via Syslog to a remote central logging system.

   The [Bucket4j](https://github.com/vladimir-bukhtoyarov/bucket4j) implementation of the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) is used to rate limit on-demand job execution so that an integration partner may not trigger export jobs at a rate that is faster or more frequent than you prefer.

-  This application uses a ssh known_hosts file to prevent [MITM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attacks on SFTP data transfer.
-This mechanism requires the remote host to identify itself before this application attempts to authentication.
-The known_hosts file used is specified in this application's property file.
-You can generate the host keys to place in this file by ssh'ing to integration partner hosts for the first time.
-Once you have done that your ssh client will have added the remote host public key to its known_hosts file.
+The [Nimbus JOSE + JWT](https://connect2id.com/products/nimbus-jose-jwt) implementation of JWT, JWS, and JWE was used to provide signed and encrypted JSON messaging.

-  You may take the key(s) you will use from there.
-Pinning the integration partner host keys in this way will prevent against inadvertent communication with other hosts, but you will need to update the public host key in this application's known_host file if the remote host's private key changes due to intentional replacement or upgrade.
+  This application uses a distinct ssh known_hosts file per integration partner to prevent [MITM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attacks on SFTP data transfer.
+The known_hosts files used are specified in this application's property file.
+Pinning the integration partner host keys in this way will prevent against inadvertent communication with other hosts, but you will need to update the public host key in the known_host file for an integration partner if the remote host's private key changes due to an intentional replacement or upgrade.

   Using [Maven](https://maven.apache.org/) this application builds to one jar file, one property file, and one logging